xfxf/video-scripts/michael/subtitles.md

 This mostly works, doesn't handle some entity escaping properly, and using roll-up isn't the same as pop-up.
 It only uses one cc_data pair per frame -- so it seems like gstreamer really doesn't like us two field-1 `cc_data` in a frame.

+`tttocea608` requires a source with PTS (timing).
+It can read in raw text a line at a time, or a newline-separated JSON based on [`struct Lines`](https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs/-/blob/master/video/closedcaption/src/ttutils.rs#L81).
+Doing the timestamp matching with an interactive source will be interesting.
+Video encoder should be able to add timestamps on wall time.

+gstreamer has an underlying issue though - it requires transcoding to be able to mux captions, you can't just inject a SEI.

 ### ffmpeg